 The Authority currently follows a practice of regularly releasing certain information concerning the portfolios of education loans included in certain of its trust estates, including the Trust Assets pledged to the repayment of the Issue L Bonds, and concerning its overall education loan financing program, by posting such information on a publicly accessible Internet website maintained by or on behalf of the Authority for such purpose.
-Such information is currently posted to www.mefa.org.
-Such information may include some or all of the information described under the caption "ISSUE L LOAN PORTFOLIO" herein, as applicable to the Fixed Rate MEFA Loans then included in the Issue L Loan, and may include other factual information concerning the Authority's education loans or the Authority's education loan financing program that the Authority believes to be appropriate.
+Such information described under the caption "ISSUE L LOAN PORTFOLIO" herein, as applicable to the Fixed Rate MEFA Loans then included in the Issue L Loan, and may include other factual information concerning the Authority's education loans or the Authority's education loan financing program that the Authority believes to be appropriate.
 The Authority reserves the rights: (i) to alter or discontinue this policy at any time without notice; and (ii) to satisfy contractual secondary market disclosure obligations with respect to the Issue L Bonds in part by reference to information that is posted in this manner without thereby becoming contractually obligated to continue releasing such information in this manner.